 I was skeptical and had even told my kids that I didn't know how this would go.
 Over time I started to love my husband again, I started to trust my husband again.
 He never locked his phone and invited me to check his email.
 He even learned to kayak.
 Here we are eight years later, the kids have moved out, and we are happy.

 Healing a relationship is not easy.
 Infidelity carries with it a special type of pain.
 This part is for the person who cheated:

 How do you put a marriage back together?
 Both people have to want to be together.
 Both people have to be honest about who they are and willing to take each other as they are.
 You never know a person until you see their worst side.
-Divorce brings out the worst in people, if you can see that and still love a person then you may be further than most people.
-It is easy to love the nice side of a person.
+Divorce brings out the worst in people, if you can see that, and still love a person then you may be further than most people.
+It is easy to love the good side of a person.
 It is not so easy to love both sides of a person.
 Can a person forgive?
 Yes.?
 Can a person find themselves in a disaster like divorce?
 Yes.
 Can two people be better together than they ever were before?
 Yes.
 The human spirit is capable of great things in the face of adversity.

 The Japanese have a 500 year old art called kintsugi.
 When an object is broken they join the parts and then fill the cracks with a gold, platinum, or silver filler.
 The finished product pays homage to the objects original purpose creating a thing even more interesting and beautiful than before.
 Wabi-sabi the philosophy behind kintsugi literally means "find beauties in broken things".
 When you put your marriage back together, fill the cracks and imperfections with gold, and find beauty in what was once broken by making it stronger and worth more now.